|

 Arrival in Ta Oy is always a quick affair, not much to do here, or see, keep riding.

 Enjoy this post?
 Find the rest of our Ho Chi Minh Trail Tales here.
-Interested in riding in Laos, but looking different areas?
+Interested in riding in Laos, but looking at different areas?
 Check out our Laos ADV Tours page.

 Similar Posts